syncfusion-content/maui-docs/MAUI/StepProgressBar/customization.md

 {% endtabs %}

 ## Label spacing
-You can change value of the label space in the step progress bar by using the [LabelSpacing]() property in `SfStepProgressBar`.
+You can customize the space between the step and primary or secondary text of the step progress bar by using the [LabelSpacing]() property in `SfStepProgressBar`.

 {% tabs %}
 {% highlight xaml hl_lines="2" %}